ejbest/k8lb-example/README.md

 6. Ethical Hacking of the open ports and other Penetration Testing.
 7. Use any Cyber Scanning tools the company has and consider best available market scanning tools including StackRox or Aqua.
 8. Consider Cybernews Sources and other related avenues.
+9. Have a solution for orgnized logging by some in house modular scripts or enterprise solution in Git.
+10. Have monitoring via Nagios or Pager Duty.
+11. The whole of the operation should be Orchistrated in a Jenkins solution, single execution and logged error checked deploys.

 Please let me know any questions; if any details are missing or if anything was interpreted incorrectly.